-Independent Rental Owners’ Have Unique Legal Needs
+Independent Rental Owners Have Unique Legal Needs

 Law schools don’t provide courses on the needs of property investors.
 Lawyers typically have to learn to provide for the legal needs of independent rental owners on an on-the-job basis.
 Attorneys with general practices are often able to provide one or two of the legal services landlords sometimes require.
-But only a handful of Texas law firms have a real estate attorney in Fort Worth who is dedicated to the needs of Texas landlords.
+But only a handful of Texas law firms have a Fort Worth real estate attorney who is dedicated to the needs of Texas landlords.
 And of these law firms, nearly all focus on the needs of apartment communities.

 Girling Law is different.
 Our firm focuses only on the needs of Texas independent rental owners.
 Each of our legal services include those that independent rental owners most frequently require.
 Our services include:

 Never settle for an attorney who is on a learning curve.
 Hire a Texas rental attorney who knows what he is doing!